vaneesa-writes/GSOC-2002-prep/conways's_game_of_life/README.md

    git clone https://github.com/vaneesa-writes/GSOC-2002-prep.git
 ```

-Go to the project directory
+Go to the project directory or Open powershell in the directory

 ```bash
   cd GSOC-2022-prep